G-Core/product-documentation/documentation/streaming-platform/video-hosting/create-an-illusion-of-a-live-broadcast-with-uploaded-videos.md

 ## Configure Live imitation

 1\.
 Upload videos that you want to broadcast in live mode as a live stream according to 1–4 steps in the <a href="https://gcore.com/docs/streaming-platform/video-hosting/upload-a-video-and-embed-it-to-your-app" target="_blank">Upload a video and embed it to your app</a> guide.
+You can upload up to 512 videos to a playlist.

 2\.
 Go to the <a href="" target="_blank">Live imitation</a> section.